Pythack/tcp-to-shutdown/README.md

-# tcp-to-shutdown
+# tcpts

- Shutdown computer on request on given port
+Shutdown computer on request on given port.
+Default is 80.